 Beyerdynamic is known for its velour earpads.
 This the best of their headphones apart aside from the build and sound quality.
 The DT 990 PRO is well padded and the pads have plenty of space for your ears.
 The headband adjustments are fine and can extend to fit almost any head size.
 The headphone can be a little tight especially if you have a wide head.
 However, the headband is made of spring steel, so do not be afraid to bend it a little to loosen up the clamp.

 Now for the sound quality.
 Overall the Beyerdynamic DT 990 PRO has a slightly V-shaped sound.
 The bass is present and hits hard.
 It is not boomy or authoritative like in closed headphones but it is good.
 The midrange is not the best, but it is clear and transparent.
 The high-end can get a get harsh at a high volume especially when playing songs with instruments like saxophones or violins.

-For gaming, the Beyerdynamic DT 990 PRO is a solid choice.
-The soundstage and imaging are good giving accurate footsteps and positioning, The bass is also solid for an open-back headphone.
+The bass is solid for an open-back headphone.
 The elevated treble response though troublesome in treble centric music is great and will make you feel the gunshots and explosions.
 The DT 990 PRO is also a solid choice for watching movies.
 You will also require a DAC/Amp to get the best out of these headphones.